Pieloth/ASUS-G713PV-fix/README.md

 > The complete PowerSettings folder is to be removed, forcing default Windows settings.
 Safe, as this folder can be recreated each time the driver is installed.
 >
 > The Python script available here simply locates and removes these PowerSettings folders automatically for the abovementionned Media drivers
+>
+> The script is to be run at each boot, using a Task Scheduler task, as the Realtek driver recreates its keys at each reboot
+>
+> Simply create a System user with elevated rights scheduled task, triggered at each boot.

 Execute script in an Admin Terminal:
 ```